deluciaDL/JavaTest/README.md

 **Application:**

-- The `PriceRepository` interface can have multiple implementations (e.g., `JdbcPriceRepository`), and these can be used interchangeably without altering the correct functioning of the application.
+- The `PriceRepository` interface can have multiple implementations (e.g., `JdbcPriceRepository`, `JpaPriceRepository`...), and these can be used interchangeably without altering the correct functioning of the application.
 - The design ensures that different implementations of an interface can be substituted without changing the behavior expected by the interface.

 #### Interface Segregation Principle (ISP)